Anti-Catholicism in the United States: Origins

 American anti-Catholicism originally derived from the theological heritage of the Protestant Reformation and the European wars of religion (16th–18th century).
 Because the Reformation was based on an effort to correct what was perceived as the errors and excesses of the Catholic Church, its proponents formed strong positions against the Roman clerical hierarchy in general and the Papacy in particular.
 These positions were held by most Protestant spokesmen in the Thirteen Colonies, including those from Calvinist, Anglican, and Lutheran traditions.
-Furthermore, English, Scottish, and Scots-Irish identity to a large extent was based on the opposition to Roman Catholicism.
+Furthermore, English, Scottish, and Scots-Irish identity to a large extent was based on the opposition to Catholicism.
 "To be English was to be anti-Catholic", writes Robert Curran.

-Many of the English colonists, such as the Puritans and Congregationalists, were themselves victims of religious persecution by the Church of England fleeing from Great Britain, whose doctrines and modes of worship they believed to be firmly rooted in Roman Catholicism.
+Many of the English colonists who settled in North America during the 17th and 18th centuries, such as the Puritans and Congregationalists, had themselves fled Europe due to religious persecution by the Church of England, whose doctrines and modes of worship they believed to be firmly rooted in Roman Catholicism.
 Because of this, much of early American religious culture exhibited the more extreme anti-Catholic bias of these Protestant denominations.
 John Tracy Ellis wrote that a "universal anti-Catholic bias was brought to Jamestown in 1607 and vigorously cultivated in all the thirteen colonies from Massachusetts to Georgia."
 Colonial charters and laws contained specific proscriptions against Roman Catholics having any political power.
 Ellis noted that a common hatred of the Roman Catholic Church could bring together Anglican and Puritan clergy and laity despite their many other disagreements.

-In 1642, the Colony of Virginia enacted a law prohibiting Catholic settlers.
+In 1642, the English colony of Virginia enacted a law prohibiting the entry of Catholic settlers.
 Five years later, a similar statute was enacted by the Massachusetts Bay Colony.
-In 1649, the Act of Toleration was passed in Maryland, where "blasphemy and the calling of opprobrious religious names" became punishable offenses, but it was repealed in 1654 and thus Catholics were outlawed once again.
-By 1692, formerly Catholic Maryland overthrew its Government, established the Church of England by law, and forced Catholics to pay heavy taxes towards its support.
-They were cut off from all participation in politics and additional laws were introduced that outlawed the Mass, the church's sacraments, and Catholic schools (see Protestant Revolution in Maryland).
+In 1649, the Act of Toleration was passed in the Province of Maryland, where "blasphemy and the calling of opprobrious religious names" became punishable offenses, but it was repealed in 1654 and thus Catholics were outlawed once again.
+By 1692, formerly Catholic Maryland overthrew its government, established the Church of England by law, and forced Catholics to pay heavy taxes towards it.
+They were cut off from all participation in politics and additional laws were introduced that outlawed the Mass, the church's sacraments, and Catholic schools.